3dfirelab/imfse-practicals/imfse-practical4-FDSLS/README_FDSLS.md

 **TO BE CHANGED** for now moke view need to be run with `/opt/SMV/Build/smokeview/gnu_linux_64/smokeview_linux_64`.
 Itś very slow.

-## Question:
+## Questions:
-Can you find a situation with a small domain, where wind recirculation might create a different fire spread in `LS=4` and `LS=1`.
+- Can you find a situation with a small domain, where wind recirculation might create a different fire spread in `LS=4` and `LS=1`.